swagtop/gol/README.md

 The universe of the game contains $2^{32} \times 2^{32}$ unique cells.
 It is donut shaped, such that structures - like gliders - emerge from the opposite side of the universe when reaching the end.
 The game keeps track of which cells are alive by storing the coordinates of live cells in a hash set.
 When cells are given life or killed, their coordinates are simply inserted into or removed from the hash set.

-Remember to compile in release mode: `cargo run --release`.
-If you'd like to run a performance benchmark, add the `benchmark` to the binary or cargo command.
+To run a performance benchmark, use the `--benchmark` flag, with the amount of passes you would like to be run.

 ## Interactions